chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 {{< note >}}

 - If the user chooses `backup_config` as `object_storage` in `config.toml` backup is already configured during the deployment, and in that case **the below steps are not required**.
 If `backup_config` is left blank, then the configuration needs to be configured manually.
+- Encrypted S3 bucket are supported with only Amazon S3 managed keys (SSE-S3).

 {{< /note >}}